New Jersey shooting: Gunmen target Jewish grocery store, 6 dead | DW | 11.12.2019

 A four-hour standoff between police and two heavily armed gunmen in Jersey City left six dead, including one police officer.

-Gunmen deliberately targeted a kosher supermarket in a deadly shooting, a US mayor announced on Wednesday.
+Gunmen deliberately targeted a kosher supermarket in a deadly shootout with police that killed six people, a US mayor announced on Wednesday.

-The two gunmen attacked a local kosher market in Jersey City, New Jersey, on Tuesday, killing six people.
+The two gunmen attacked the local kosher market in Jersey City, New Jersey, on Tuesday.
+One police officer and three civilians, in addition to the gunmen, were killed in the gunbattle.

 Police were on high alert in Jewish neighborhoods in the New York metropolitan area after the hours-long shootout with police.

-One police officer and at least three civilians, in addition to the two gunmen, were killed in the gun battle.

-The shooting occurred at two scenes, starting near a cemetery then moving to a kosher supermarket, Jersey City Police Chief Mike Kelly said at a press conference.
+The shooting on Tuesday occurred at two scenes, starting near a cemetery then moving to a kosher supermarket, Jersey City Police Chief Mike Kelly said at a press conference.

 He said the initial gunfire at the cemetery between officers and the suspects is believed to have taken place when the police officer, identified as Joe Seals, was killed.
 He was a father of five.